Braz3n/JapaneseConjugationFlashCards/README.md

 Note that the tool is currently missing the ability to conjugate the Past Tense of the Short Form of Adjectives and Verbs, as well as anything more advanced than has been taught in Lesson 8.
 Furthermore, the first commit is simply the state of the code from the moment it started working.

+## External Dependencies
+The only external dependency required to run the project is PyQt5.

+If the [Romkan](https://pypi.python.org/pypi/romkan) Python library is installed, questions can also be answered in Rōmaji, but this is not necessary for the project to run.

 ## Running the Code
-The only external dependency is PyQt5.

 To run the project, simply call:
 ```
 python3 gui.py